Karakoram International University: Campuses

-The primary campus is situated on University Road in Gilgit.
-In 2011, KIU founded a satellite campus in Skardu.
-In 2016 KIU founded another satellite campus in Hunza.
+The main campus is situated on University Road in Gilgit.
+Expanded In 2011, a satellite campus was established in Skardu.
+That has now become an independent university (University of Baltistan).
+In 2016, another satellite campus was established in Hunza.

-In August 2017, a new USAID-funded Faculty of Education building was inaugurated by Mission Director Jerry Bisson and the President of Pakistan, Mamnoon Hussain at the Gilgit-Baltistan campus.
+In August 2017, a new USAID-funded Faculty of Education building was inaugurated by the President of Pakistan, Mamnoon Hussain and Mission Director Jerry Bisson at the Gilgit-Baltistan campus (Main Campus).